 Intuitively, we would like to integrate these cost values across the entire robot.
 A straightforward integration across time, however, is undesirable since moving more quickly through regions of high cost will be penalized less.
 Instead, we choose to integrate the cost elements with respect to an arc-length parameterization.
 Such an objective will have no motivation to alter the velocity profile along the trajectory since such operations do not change the trajectory's length.
-We will see that this intuition manifests in the functional gradient as a projection of the workspace gradients onto the two-dimensional plane orthogonal to the direction of motion of a body element $u \in \mathcal{B}$ through the workspace.
+We will see that this intuition manifests itself in the functional gradient as a projection of workspace gradients of c(x)onto the two-dimensional plane orthogonal to the direction of motion of a body element u through the workspace.